getmoro/moro/CONTRIBUTING.md

 ```bash
 npm update -g moro
 ```
+##
 If those don't fix the problem, please open up an issue.
-Please include node version and error messages in your message.
+  * node version
+  * possibly any error messages
+  * your operating system
+  * any screen shots?

 # Asking for features
 Just go ahead and shoot your ideas in an issue :)